Roopkund – Skeleton Lake

 This is directed to those airy tourists who pick up occasional bones around Roopkund Lake:

-Collecting bones of dead people as souvenirs is very bad habit.
-Collecting bones of pilgrims reportedly killed by the Great Goddess for their sins seems to be even worse idea.
-Look some horror movies and think about it.
+Collecting bones of dead people as souvenirs is a very bad habit.
+Collecting bones of pilgrims reportedly killed by the Great Goddess for their sins seems to be an even worse idea.
+Look at some horror movies and think about it.

 - Harshwanti Bisht.
 Tourism in Garhwal Himalaya With Special Reference to Mountaineering & Trekking in Uttarkashi and Chamoli District.
 1994.
 Indus Publishing Company, New Delhi.
 ISBN 8173870063.

 - William Sturman Sax.
 Mountain Goddess: Gender and Politics in a Himalayan Pilgrimage.
 Oxford University Press.
 ISBN 019506979X.

 Roopkund – Skeleton Lake is included in the following article: